-Stations located within the eleven strata will be sampled during the survey.
-These strata are classified as follows: Inner Shelf (5-30 m), mid-shelf (30-120 m), outer shelf (120-200 m), upper slope (200-500 m), lower slope (500-1000 m), Northern Channel Islands, marinas, ports, bays, estuaries, and brackish estuaries.
+Stations located within the ten strata will be sampled during the survey.
+These strata are classified as follows: inner shelf (5-30 m depth), mid-shelf (30-120 m depth), outer shelf (120-200 m depth), upper slope (200-500 m depth), lower slope (500-1000 m depth), Channel Islands National Marine Sanctuary, bays, ports, marinas, and estuaries.

-The project sampling station/stratum information is listed in Appendix B. If relocating a station moves the station into a different sampling stratum, the station will be abandoned and a new replacement site within your region will be assigned.
+The project sampling station/stratum information is listed in Appendix B. If relocating a station moves the station into a different sampling stratum, the station will be abandoned and a new replacement/overdraw site within your region will be assigned.
 Note in the comments section of the field data sheet the reason for abandonment.